-Table 15-15: Menu PU, Pump Menu (visible only after password entered)
+Table 16-15: Menu PU, Pump Menu (visible only after password entered)

 Default Range/ Choices Parameter and Description P01 System Pump Output Select: Activates System Pump output according to selected function.
 2 1, 2, 3 (1) System Pump Any Demand: Pump Runs during any call for heat.
 (2) System Pump Central Heat: Pump Runs during CH1 and CH2 demand.
 Pump does not start for a DHW demand and will be forced off if there is a DHW demand and DHW Priority is active.
 (3) Zone 1 Pump, CH Zone 1 Only: Pump runs during CH1 demand.
 Pump does not start for CH2 or DHW demand.
 Pump will be forced off when DHW priority is active.
 This option allows System Pump output to be used as a zone pump.
 1 1, 2, 3 P02 Boiler Pump Output Select: Activates Boiler Pump output according to selected function.
 (1) Boiler Pump Any Demand: Pump runs during any call for heat.
 Pump also runs when it is Sequencer lead pump.
 (2) Boiler Pump Header Sensor Demand: Pump runs when boiler is firing and when there is a DHW heat demand.
 Selected when Header Sensor is selected as CH1 and CH2 modulation sensor, and boiler is a stand-alone boiler.
 (3) Boiler Pump CH Only, Off for DHW: Pump runs during CH1, CH2 and CH frost protection demand and will be forced off if there is a DHW demand and DHW priority is active.
 This function is selected when there is a direct piped IHW installed with a dedicated DHW pump.
-2 1, 2, 3, 4 P03 Auxiliary Pump Output Select Activates Auxiliary Pump output according to selected function.
-(1) Recirculation Pump: Combi boilers only.
-(2) DHW Pump Primary Loop Piped IHW: Pump runs during DHW demand.
+4 1, 2, 3, 4 P03 Auxiliary Pump Output Select Activates Auxiliary Pump output according to selected function.
+(1) Recirculation Pump: Pump runs when Recirc (Comfort) Mode selected, recirculation sensor installed and Aux T'stat enabled (jumper installed, optional Recirculation Timer On or after optional Point of use button pressed.)
+Note: Recirculation pump remains running 15 minutes after Aux T'stat input removed.
+(2) DHW Pump Primary Loop Piped IHW: Pump Runs during DHW demand.
 DHW Priority enable/disable does not affect pump operation.
+(Not for Combi boilers.)
 (3) DHW Pump Boiler Piped IHW: Pump runs during DHW demand.
 Pump is forced off during CH demand when 1) DHW priority is disabled or 2) DHW priority is enabled and DHW demand has remained on for longer than Priority Time.
+(Not for Combi boilers.)
 (4) Zone 2 Pump CH Zone 2 Only: Pump runs during CH2 call for heat.
 Pump does not start for CH1 or DHW demand.
 The pump will be forced off when DHW priority is active.
 This allows the Aux Pump output to be used as a zone pump.

-Table 15-16: Menu LL, Lead Lag Menu (visible only after password entered)
+Table 16-16: Menu LL, Lead Lag Menu (visible only after password entered)

-Default Range/ Choices Parameter and Description Off On/Off L01 Lead Lag Master Enable Used to "turn on" Multiple Boiler Controller On Sequencer Master is Enabled.
+Default Range/ Choices Parameter and Description Off On/Off L01 Lead Lag Master Enable [NOT FOR COMBI BOILERS] Used to "turn on" Multiple Boiler Controller On Sequencer Master is Enabled.
 Off Sequencer Master is Disabled.
 0 1 through 8 L02 Lead Lag Slave Address Each boiler must be given a unique address, address determines boiler start order.
-Off On/Off L03 Lead Lag Outdoor Reset If an outdoor sensor is installed and Lead Lag Outdoor Reset is Enabled, boiler will automatically adjust heating zone setpoint temperature based on outdoor reset curve.
+Off On/Off L03 Lead Lag Outdoor Reset [NOT FOR COMBI BOILERS] If an outdoor sensor is installed and Lead Lag Outdoor Reset is Enabled, boiler will automatically adjust heating zone set point temperature based on outdoor reset curve.
 On Enable, calculate temperature setpoint based on outdoor temperature using a reset curve defined by Low Outdoor Temp, High Outdoor Temp, Min Boiler Temp and CH Setpoint and Boost Time parameters Off Disable, do not calculate setpoint based on outdoor temperature.